Unlock Security & Value from Retired IT Devices

 WHY IS THE UNLOCKING PROCESS IMPORTANT?

 If we cannot gain access to the device for the purpose of data wiping and refurbishing, we must demanufacture the device, use mechanical data destruction methods, and responsibly recycle the components.
 While this is an acceptable process, you lose out on the income you could have gained by reselling or repurposing the device, and the resale value can be substantial.
-In 2022, we released security locks from 6,670 assets, generating over $385,000 in resale revenue shared for our clients.
+In 2023, we released security locks from 5,516 assets, generating over $335,000 in resale revenue shared with our clients.

 WHY IS SPEED IMPORTANT IN THIS PROCESS?